How to Write an Article Critique

 A journal article critique should include the following basic information:

-Name(s) of the author(s)
+• Name(s) of the author(s)

-The title of the article
+• The title of the article

-Title of the journal article, volume number, publication date, month, and page numbers
+• Title of the journal article, volume number, publication date, month, and page numbers

-A discussion of the research problem
+• A discussion of the research problem

-The author’s purpose for writing the article
+• The author’s purpose for writing the article

-Research methodologies
+• Research methodologies

-Hypothesis
+• Hypothesis

-Major conclusions
+• Major conclusions

-How to Write a Journal Article Critique
+The Process of Writing a Great Journal Article Critique

-You’ve already established that an article critique does not focus on negative criticism but also positive or indifferent feedback.
+You’ve already established that an article critique does not focus on negative criticism but also on positive or indifferent feedback.
 When critiquing a journal article, you want to verify the claims made and contributions of the article to the field.
 This requires asking and answering each part of the journal article.

 Assess the Article’s Credibility

-1. The author(s)
+1. The Author(s)

 Is the author knowledgeable or an expert in that specific field?